Contact Us

 The first part of the plan is to provide venture capital (VC) to develop agricultural technology solutions.

-Thankfully, agritech conveniently intersects the trends of interests in intellectual property (IP) ownership, and investing in business to business (B2B) platforms.
+Thankfully, agritech conveniently intersects the trends of interests in intellectual property (IP) ownership, and investing in business-to-business (B2B) platforms.

 With over 100 VC firms in Singapore, agritech startups shouldn’t have a tough time getting funding for fertilisation.